-A full set of written references should be returned and checked before the candidate is sent out to work.
+A full set of written references that meet the minimum requirements should be returned and checked before the candidate is sent out to work.

 In all situations where the required references cannot be obtained, a decision will be made as to whether the candidate is suitable for employment.